Kapingamarangi language: History

+The Kapingamarangi language is a language spoken primarily on the Kapingamarangi atoll, within the Federated States of Micronesia.
+People from Kapingamarangi have also settled on other islands in the South Pacific Ocean, such as Nukuoro, Pohnpei, and Palau, bringing the language with them.
+A small number of Kapingamarangi speakers have immigrated outside of Micronesia as well.

+Kapingamarangi was not written until the 20th century, first using Japanese characters.
+This system was introduced by a Japanese immigrant, but was not broadly adopted.
+Sometime after 1917, a missionary from Nukuoro introduced the Nukuoro writing system (based on the Latin alphabet) and this was more broadly adopted.
+The writing system was idiosyncratically adapted to Kapingamarangi, however, leading to a range of similar but not identical writing systems.
+Beginning in the 1970s, the writing system began to be standardized.

 Population

 Kapingamarangi currently has three thousand total speakers: one thousand speakers on the atoll of Kapingamarangi and two thousand speakers in Pohnrakied village on Pohnpei.
 The people of Kapingamarangi are considered by Lieber and Dikepa to be of Polynesian ethnicity; the other seven states of the Federated States of Micronesia are categorized as being Micronesian.
 The language status of Kapingamarangi is "educational", which means that the language is in vigorous use, maintaining standardization and literature throughout a widespread system in institutions of education.
 The language has been developed to a point that it is used and sustained in people's homes and around the community.